druid-io/druid-io.github.io/docs/latest/querying/sql.md

 ["INFORMATION_SCHEMA" tables](#retrieving-metadata).
 Parameterized queries (using `?` or other placeholders) don't work properly, so avoid those.

-#### Connection stickiness
+#### Connection Stickiness

 Druid's JDBC server does not share connection state between brokers.
 This means that if you're using JDBC and have multiple Druid brokers, you should either connect to a specific broker, or use a load balancer with sticky sessions enabled.

-The Druid Router node provides connection stickiness when balancing JDBC requests, and can be used to achieve the necessary stickiness even with a normal non-sticky load balancer.
-Please see the [Router](../development/router.html) documentation for more details.
+The Druid Router node provides connection stickiness when balancing JDBC requests.
+Please see [Router](../development/router.html) documentation for more details.

 Note that the non-JDBC [JSON over HTTP](#json-over-http) API is stateless and does not require stickiness.